 - While seldom used, we reserve the right to request RPKI signing of transmitted prefixes.

 - We expect peers to only announce prefixes that are legitimately assigned to them or their customers.

-- We expect peers to maintain a route set in a route registry of their choice.
+- We expect peers to maintain a route-set and as-set in an internet routing registry (IRR) of their choice.

 - We expect peers to have sufficient capacity on their peering links to avoid congestion and reserve the right to de-peer any party who is consistently running congested peering circuits.

 - We require peers to have a PeeringDB entry and adequately maintain the entry to reflect current information.

 3. General Policy Notifications